tabidah-usmani/Assignment3/README.md

 Each message consumed from Kafka represents a basket of items.
 The script processes each basket using the PCY algorithm to find frequent pairs.
 Frequent pairs are printed as insights or can be stored in a database for further analysis.

+### Consumer1
+The first consumer implements the Apriori algorithm.
+Firstly, a minimum support and window size is set, which in turn is used to process each transaction and discover associations between the itemsets.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.